MOKA108/DEVOPS-Project/README.md

    - Use [Postman](https://www.postman.com/) to send requests to your API endpoints (e.g., POST /user, GET /health).
    - Import your API collection or create requests manually in Postman.
    - Example:
-     - POST http://localhost:3000/user with JSON body `{ "username": "alice", "firstname": "Alice", "lastname": "Smith" }`
+     - POST http://localhost:3000/user with JSON body `{ "username": "sergkudinov", "firstname": "Sergei", "lastname": "Kudinov" }`
      - GET http://localhost:3000/health

 ![Local start](screenshots/local-start.png)

 ![Postman user](screenshots/local-postmanuser.png)

 ![Postman health](screenshots/local-postmanhealth.png)

+---

 ### 2. Automated Testing

-This step ensures the reliability and correctness of the application by running automated tests.
-It covers unit, integration, and API tests using Mocha and Chai.
-Running these tests helps catch bugs early and validates that all features work as intended before moving to deployment or further automation.
+This step involves running automated tests to ensure the reliability and correctness of the application.
+These tests cover units, integrations and APIs, and are performed using Mocha and Chai.
+Running these tests helps to identify bugs early on and confirms that all features are functioning as intended prior to deployment or further automation.

 From `userapi/`:
 ```bash
 npm test
 ```
 ![Test results](screenshots/local-test.png)

 ---

 ### 3. CI/CD with GitHub Actions